Updated May 30, 2023

 A slotter machine is a tool that cuts metals from a workpiece using a Whitworth quick return mechanism.
 It only cuts metals on the forward stroke.
 It explicitly makes keyways, slots, grooves, internal and exterior gear profiles, and other components.

-We hope that this EDUCBA information on “Slotter Machine” was beneficial to you.
+We hope that this EDUCBA information on the “Slotter Machine” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information,